List of The Cosby Show episodes: Season 8 (1991–1992)

-The final episode "And So We Commence" features an extended sequence, with clips of each cast member dancing from the opening credits of every season (except season 1, which did not have dancing in the opening credits).
+The final episode "And So We Commence" features an extended sequence, with clips of each cast member dancing from the opening credits of every season (except season 1, which only showed the cast in a series of photographs).
 The finale was taped on Friday, March 6, 1992, under production codes 0823 and 0824.

 A running gag throughout this season involves the house's front doorbell, which malfunctions in a variety of bizarre ways despite Cliff's attempts to fix it.